Vampie/Tingbot_duke_nukem_quotes/README.md

 There you can use the mid left and right to scroll the list.
 Left button goes back, right button shows the quote.

-Long press the left buttin again to go back to the interval mode.
+Long press the left button again to go back to the interval mode.

 -----